Sport for Sports' Sake: Athletes and Ethnicity in Danish America

 Have you cheered for a team that connects you to your home or your school?

 The Museum of Danish America celebrates all of these aspects of Sport in the exhibition "Sport for Sport's Sake: Athletes and Ethnicity in Danish America."
 Many artifacts from the museum’s collection are featured, including gymnastics equipment, trophies from tug-of-war tournaments (won by a group of Danish immigrant cousins), bicycles, and other materials used in the context of Danish-American sport.
 Photographs of groups and individuals exemplify Danish-American athletes, both historic and contemporary, including the fields of basketball, football, freestyle skiing, and others.
 The exhibit explores four aspects of sport: Fitness, Competition, Camaraderie, and Profession.

 Special programs related to this exhibition include:

-See the Event Calendar for more information about these and other activities.
+See the Upcoming Events on our Facebook page for more information about these and other activities.